-Kampala to Mukono:
+Kampala to Mukono/Kisoga:

-.
-As of January 2015, all volunteers stay in our beautiful new house in Kisoga.
-The following are directions.
 Before you leave, be sure to communicate with Edward to coordinate your arrival because this whole process can take anywhere from 2.5-4 hours, depending on the traffic (aka "the Jam").
 Try not to leave Kampala on Friday afternoons (gridlock) or go into Kampala during morning rush hour.
 Ask the locals; they'll tell you the times to avoid.